Becoming a Licensed Broker in Massachusetts blog post image

 How do you prepare for the day of the exam?

-Arrive at least 30 minutes ahead of your scheduled exam appointment.
+Arrive (or log in, if you're taking the exam online) at least 30 minutes ahead of your scheduled exam appointment.
 You may be penalized if you arrive late.
 In fact, you may be turned away altogether (and also lose your registration fee).
 So it's important that you get there on time.

 What should you expect from your broker exam?